dstroud/dreamsequence/README.md

 	- Mode+transp.: columns 1-7 play notes from the selected mode and apply a diatonic transposition based on the active chord degree.
 Columns 8-14 play the same one octave up.
 Example: In C Major degree I, columns 1-7 would be C, D, E, F, G, A, B. Degree ii would result in D, E, F, G, A, B, C.
 	- Mode: columns 1-7 play notes from the selected mode, columns 8-14 play the same one octave up.

 - Seq plays from top to bottom and sequence length is set using column 15.
+On 16x8 Grids, E1 can be used to scroll up and down the full 16 pattern steps.
 After completing the sequence, the playhead will reset to the beginning and wait to start playback again based on the Seq "Start on" setting.

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Seq views.
   - Holding the Seq view key enables alternate functions: